Don’t have time to read the whole guide right now?

 It must also be remembered that viewers are watching something on demand, so viewing figures may not pick up until some time later.

-But, as mentioned in the comparisons of YouTube and Twitch, if a game is proving successful with viewers then more and more gaming influencers will look to make content from it.
+But, as mentioned in the comparisons of YouTube and Twitch, if a game is proving successful with viewers then more and more game influencers will look to make content from it.

 26. Trends change